 Veins have one-way valves that prevent blood from flowing backward to your feet, moving blood back up towards your heart.
-When damage occurs to the valve, blood leaks back into the vessel and pools, making the veins bigger.
-Over time, the veins enlarge and dilate to compensate for increased volume, causing tension to rise within the veins.
+When damage occurs to the valve, blood leaks back into the vessel and pools, making the veins more prominent.
+Over time, the veins enlarge and dilate to compensate for increased volume, causing tension to rise within the venous system.
 Venous insufficiency and hypertension cause chronic damage to the venous circuit, leading to a sequela of skin conditions.

 EVLT Eliminates Venous Incompetence

-The goal of EVLT is to deliver enough thermal energy to the wall of a varicose vein to cause irreversible occlusion, ultimately scarring the vessel wall and forcing closure.
+The goal of EVLT is to deliver enough laser energy to the wall of a varicose vein to cause irreversible occlusion, ultimately scarring the vessel wall and forcing closure.
 The thought process is: if you scar the vessel wall and cause irreversible occlusion, you thereby eliminate venous incompetence.
-Though, sometimes a second procedure, such as Ultrasound guided sclerotherapy, may possibly be required to treat veins in the deep venous system.
-Ultrasound-guided sclerotherapy is another form of ablation, but rather than employ thermal energy, your doctor uses an irritating chemical agent instead.
+Though, sometimes a second procedure, such as Ultrasound guided sclerotherapy, may be required to treat veins that are too small to manage with laser treatment.
+Ultrasound-guided sclerotherapy is another form of ablation, but rather than employ thermal energy; your doctor uses an irritating chemical agent instead.

 Benefits of EVLT

-Minimally invasive procedures, like EVLT and Radiofrequency ablation, share benefits, namely: no surgical incision!
+Minimally invasive procedures, like EVLT and Radiofrequency ablation, share advantages, namely: no surgical incision!
 There are inherent risks that exist with any surgery, such as infection, blood clots, and even stroke.
-If you could treat your varicose veins without going under, why not?
-This is the belief behind minimally invasive procedures, like EVLT.
+If you could treat your varicose veins without the risks of general anesthesia, why not?
+Limited risks are the belief behind minimally invasive procedures, like EVLT.

 Here are some other benefits of endovenous ablation: